rlue/ryanlue.com/_posts/2017-06-29-gpg-for-ssh-auth.md

         pinentry-program /usr/local/bin/pinentry-mac

 [^2]:
+    **WARNING:** This step actually borked my graphical login on Linux (openSUSE Tumbleweed 13.3 / KDE Plasma 5) — that is, I would enter my password, it would start to log me in, and then it would throw me right back to the login prompt.
+If this happens to you, you’ll need to log in via the virtual console (`<C-Alt-F1>`) and remove the offending lines from your `.bash_profile`.

+    [The official documentation states that it’s required][new]{:target="_blank"}, and it certainly is on Mac OS, but it looks like something in my desktop environment was still starting gpg-agent automatically, and it couldn’t handle having it called a second time.

+    (To determine whether gpg-agent is running, simply run the `gpg-agent` command without any arguments.)

+[^3]:
     Big thanks to /u/ivanwick for [pointing this out][sci]{:target="_blank"} — `ssh-copy-id` makes the process of exporting public keys to an SSH server a breeze.

     But just in case you ever want to reverse the process (or manually manage authorization on a remote host), here’s a rundown of what’s going on under the hood: